 I don't have as many clothes as my daughter, so my summery type clothes are in the bottom drawer of my dresser and in the drawer right next to it are my autumn knit tops and just on top of that drawer are my winter sweaters.
 My long sleeved shirts, pants, and dresses are all hung in my closet.

 At the end of each season, I make sure all the clothes of that season and washed, you don't have to iron any that usually iron, but they must be clean.
 I fold everything neatly and put in a large tote (or size needed) and store in my laundry room.
 Or anywhere you have room for it.

 To store my out of season clothing, I purchased sturdy suitcases and store my out of season clothing in them.
 I add a fabric softner sheet inside the suitcases.
 I then store the suitcase under the bed or in an extra closet.
 This works good for me and I paid very little for the suitcases at yardsales and some I recieved from family when they were updating thier traveling supplies.

 By HAPPYINHARNED from Harned, Ky

 When I change seasons in our kids' closets, I pack up the clothes in a Rubbermaid container and mark the size and gender.
-When the next season comes around, I can either pass them down or sell them.
+So when the next season comes around, I can either pass them down or sell them at a consignment sale.

 Use one of those storage boxes that can fit under your bed.
 I store out of season clothing there.
 Right now summer pajamas, shorts, short sleeve jerseys, bathing suits are stored in it.